Election Petition Court: If We Don’t Win At This Level, We Will Go To Supreme Court -LP Lawyer Edun | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 Election Petition Court: If We Don’t Win At This Level, We Will Go To Supreme Court -LP Lawyer Edun

-It is no longer news that Nigerians are eagerly waiting for the presidential election petition tribunal to deliver judgement on the petitions filed by Mr Peter Obi of the Labour Party and Atiku Abubakar of the Peoples Democratic, challenging victory of Asiwaju Bola Ahmed Tinubu in the last election.

-It would be recalled that the Independent National Electoral Commission Declared Asiwaju Bola Ahmed Tinubu as the winner of the poll.
+The anticipated judgment from the presidential election petition tribunal regarding the petitions submitted by Mr. Peter Obi of the Labour Party and Atiku Abubakar of the Peoples Democratic Party, contesting the victory of Asiwaju Bola Ahmed Tinubu in the previous election, is no longer a novel development.
+It should be remembered that Asiwaju Bola Ahmed Tinubu was declared the winner of the election by the Independent National Electoral Commission (INEC).

-According to him, they will feel disappointed but they will not relent in seeing for justice.

-Hear him “Of course, we will be disappointed, but we have the option of an appeal to the Supreme Court.
-Surely, if we don’t win at this level, we will go to the Supreme Court.”
-He told New Telegraph paper.
+Despite the potential disappointment, their pursuit of justice will not waver.
+He conveyed, “Certainly, while we may find the outcome disappointing, we possess the alternative to appeal to the Supreme Court.
+Without a doubt, if we do not secure a favorable outcome at this stage, we will proceed to the Supreme Court.”
+Edun shared these sentiments with the New Telegraph paper.

 )